 Features of Video Conferencing Tools that Enhance Remote Team Cohesion

 The right video conferencing features can help you extract the full value of virtual collaborations.
 Let’s look at a few features that improve communications.

 Simple Screen Sharing and Collaborative Editing

 Visual aids keep participants engaged.
 At a minimum, you should be able to share content from your own screen and enable the same from other participants.
-If you have Neat Board, you can connect it to your video app with a USB cable.
+If you have Neat Board, you can wirelessly connect it to your video app.
 Whiteboard tools allow the whole team to create and edit your meeting notes.

 Recording Capabilities for Reviewing Past Meetings

 Recording your meetings gives you something to refer back to in case questions arise.
 These recordings are also helpful when sharing information with other stakeholders who weren’t present at the meeting.

 Virtual backgrounds can make remote participants feel more confident in doing a camera-on meeting.
 Whether they’re embarrassed by a messy office or are sharing a space with other people, the background blurs out distractions and focuses on the participant.